 - ManualResetEventSlim type addresses many of these issues by trying to do everything in user mode if possible and only lazily instantiate the underlying kernel events if absolutely necessary

-- does not provide the ability to create named events and thus cannot be used for cross-process synchronization
+- it provides an interface similar to the original ManualResetEvent but unlike ManualResetEvent it: - does not provide the ability to create named events and thus cannot be used for cross-process synchronization

 - does not derive from WaitHandle